syamprasadkr/motionPlanningProj/README.md

 # motionPlanningProj
-A repository for motion planning with dynamic obstacles
+A repository for motion planning of a mobile robot in an environment with dynamic obstacles